 The bag in my inbox was different than what I was used to seeing.
 It wasn’t flat and it wasn’t a small manila envelope with tape around it.
-This was a real piece of evidence with red tape and marker over the tape to indicate tampering should it be opened.
-There as a barcode label as well, official, clean, intimidating.
+This was a real piece of evidence in a bigger bag with red tape and marker over the tape to indicate tampering should it be opened.
+There was a barcode label as well; official, clean, intimidating.

-The paper bag with the red tape around it had someone’s initials, a date, and a number written across the tape so it overlapped the tape and extended onto the bag.
+The paper bag (think lunch bag) with the red tape around it had someone’s initials, a date, and a number written across the tape so it overlapped the tape and extended onto the bag.
 If you pulled off the tape, there was no way it could be replaced without signs that it had been removed.
 So, it would remain there forever unless someone did try to remove it.
 Sometimes the tape felt like more of a formality than anything else, but that formality ensured Chain of Custody.
-It meant that everything had been done by the book and at any given moment, from the time the evidence was collected at the scene to the time it arrived in my hands, it’s location and those who touched or possessed it could be determined.
-There was a record, an unbroken chain, documenting the travels of this evidence between then and now.
+It meant that everything had been done by the book and at any given moment, from the time the evidence was collected at the scene to the time it arrived in my hands, it’s location and those who handled it could be determined.
+There was a record, an unbroken chain, documenting the travels of this evidence between then and this moment.

 There was a certain comfort in that.
 I never wanted to hear someone ask me “how did you come to possess this piece of evidence” and not have the answer.
 That was one thing I didn’t have to worry about here.
 But now my worry was doing the right thing with this particular piece of evidence.
 And so, I started in on it, feeling like I was faking it, but also feeling like this is what I was trained for.
 I knew what I was doing, I knew what needed to be done…I think I did anyway…maybe.